 The inaugural Farm Decathlon was held at Seyer's farm in October 2025.
 Ten events were scheduled.
 Nine were completed.
 One — Skeet Shooting — was cancelled due to equipment issues that the Commissioner describes as "unfortunate but instructive, particularly regarding Kevin."
 The field competed across the remaining slate: dice rolls, wiffle balls, a shotput, fishing rods, a radar gun, pickleball paddles, one lap of hard running, a football, cornhole boards, and the kind of focused competitive aggression that can only be produced by a decade of friendship and mutual, accumulating competitive anxiety.

-When the dust settled and the math was complete, two men were tied.
+When the dust settled and the math was complete — factoring in Seyer's two event wins, Kevin's four, and the Ice Lake bonus point that Kevin earned and Seyer invented but declined to collect — two men were tied.
 The tiebreaker was applied.
 One man was declared champion.
 That man was Kevin.
-The man who was not Kevin stood on his own farm and stared at the horizon.
+The man who was not Kevin, who had personally created the mechanism that tied the score, stood on his own farm and stared at the horizon of his own lake.
 Seyer has not fully stopped staring.
 Kevin has not fully stopped talking about it.
 Neither of these facts is expected to change in 2026.

 The Tiebreaker